 - Not be eligible for minimum essential coverage – including affordable employer-sponsored coverage, Medicaid, CHIP, Medicare, and other forms of coverage – other than through the individual insurance market.
-Affordable here stands for the employee not paying for the insurance coverage at a cost of more than 9.5% of his/her income.
+Affordable here stands for the employee not paying for the insurance coverage at the cost of more than 9.5% of his/her income.

 - Have an annual household income that is between 100% and 400% of the Federal Poverty Level ($24,250-$97,000 for a family of four in 2015).

 - Be a part of tax household that will file a tax return for the coverage year.
 Does NOT file a tax return using the “Married Filing Separately” filing status.

 - Be eligible for coverage through a metal level Qualified Health Plan (QHP) obtained through the Marketplace.
 There is no premium tax credit for catastrophic plans.

 Calculating the Premium Tax Credit

 Premium Tax Credit is based on annual household income, family size, and the cost of a Silver Plan.
 An individual or family who wants a more expensive plan (i.e., Gold or Platinum) must pay the difference.

 The above information is used by individual Marketplaces to compute a maximum premium tax credit for each family, which can then be applied to a purchase of one or more QHPs.
 If the plan cost is more than the premium tax credit, the individual or family will pay a difference as a monthly premium cost.
 If the plan cost is less than the premium tax credit, no monthly payment is required.

 Individuals and Families who are eligible for Medicaid are not entitled to the credit.
 Individuals with income above 400% of the FPL are also not entitled to the credit.